hbyunzai/yelon/packages/auth/docs/getting-started.en-US.md

 ### Token

 @yelon/auth thinks that the encrypted string that needs to be sent when requesting is called the Token value, whether it is JWT `Authorization` parameter or OAuth2 `access_token` value, which is also the value carried by each HTTP request.
-Therefore, the `ITokenModel` interface is used to represent authentication information and has only one `token` attribute.
+Therefore, the `ITokenModel` interface is used to represent authentication information and has only one `access_token` attribute.

-> Note: The token value must be a string type.
+> Note: The access_token value must be a string type.

 ### Authentication Style